 Students explore the four genres of fiction, poetry, drama, and nonfiction with the goal of thoroughly grounding students in more refined understandings of these literary types.
 Skills emphasized are close reading of the text, critical and informative writing based upon textual details, and clear, precise oral and written communication.
-Texts that have been read include the following: Nathaniel Hawthorne's The Scarlet Letter, Jhumpa Lahiri's Interpreter of Maladies, the English epic Beowulf, and William Shakespeare's Hamlet.
-Other authors may include Hemingway, Gardner, Salinger, Whitman, Emerson, Blake, and Poe.
+Texts that have been read include the following: Nathaniel Hawthorne's The Scarlet Letter, the English epic Beowulf, and J.D.
+Salinger's The Catcher in the Rye.
+Other authors may include Hemingway, Gardner, Whitman, Emerson, Blake, and Poe.